fxbox/users/doc/API.md

 The currently-defined error responses are:
 * status code 400, errno 400: Bad request.
-* status code 400, errno 100: Invalid user name.
-Missing or malformed user name.
+* status code 400, errno 100: Invalid name.
+Missing or malformed name.
 * status code 400, errno 101: Invalid email.
 Missing or malformed email.
 * status code 400, errno 102: Invalid password.
 The password should have a minimum of 8 chars.
 * status code 400, errno 103: Missing or malformed authentication header.